30 C

 Adelaide: Andrew McDonald, Australia coach and selector, has backed Australia’s present Test group to perform well here.

-Speaking in the aftermath of Australia’s resounding loss to India in Perth, McDonald ruled out the possibility of any big changes going into the second ICC World Test Championship contest in Adelaide.
+Australia’s loss to India in Perth was a setback, but coach McDonald ruled out big changes ahead of the second ICC World Test Championship contest in Adelaide.
+Adelaide will be a crucial test for the team.

 “The people in that changeroom are the same people that will be in Adelaide,” McDonald said.